WSBB Blog: Lift Heavy, Get Huge, Hit More Homeruns

 We aren't talking about how to turn baseball players into track athletes, when we say get faster we mean increasing the rate that force can be produced by the athlete on demand.
 Generally, when an athlete initiates movement whether it is applying force to the ground to sprint, or force to a barbell to lift, there is a latency period.
 The time it takes for your brain to think about moving, communicate that via the CNS to the muscle, and activate the muscle at a proper capacity to apply as much force as possible needs to be reduced.
 We accomplish this via the use of Dynamic Effort training.

+To increase both strength and speed in the upper body we use what we refer to as speed benching.
 Speed benching will increase the amount of force you are able to apply to an object with your arms, chest, shoulders, and upper back.
 By doing so, this method of training will give you the power it takes to initiate maximum amounts of power quickly when beginning the swing, give you the strength needed to make contact and follow-through while continuing to produce power throughout the entire swing.
 Dynamic effort lower squatting is important as well.
 To hit home runs you need to have a strong trunk, hips, and legs.
 Speed squats will give you the strength, size, and force production capabilities to not only develop these muscle groups to accomplish the task but to increase the rate of force production making for faster reaction times and rotational movement speed.

-.
+If you want to become proficient in any sport that requires power and speed, which is pretty much all mainstream sports, then you need to focus on getting bigger, stronger, and faster.
 In today's training world, too many have begun to rely on faulty advice issued by charlatans interested in brand expansion versus proving their worth by the athletes they produce.
 Just as it was true before, it is still true today, a bigger and stronger athlete will be a faster, more powerful athlete with increased resiliency.